-It is hard to say whether some of these changes are going to stay or are merely a trend under the circumstances and its impact.
+It is hard to say whether some of these changes are going to stay or are merely a trend under the circumstances and their impact.

 The ripple effect already birthed the different behavioral changes and pattern shifts in customers.

-Consumers have changed their perspective towards how they buy things and engage with businesses.
+Consumers have changed their perspectives on how they buy things and engage with businesses.

-The one good news that stands tall is people are leaning more and more towards online purchasing and becoming used to this digitalization.
+The one good news that stands tall is people are leaning more and more toward online purchasing and becoming used to this digitalization.

 If you are a marketer or business owner on the verge of re-configuring your email marketing strategies, then there are plenty of changes you need to address.